 - They only run on Windows.

 - We offer no support, and no guarantees that they will work at all!
-(But they worked OK for us when we tested them in November 2017).
+(But they worked OK for us when we tested them).

 - They are designed to run during December, like an advent calendar, and develop day by day.
 But they actually work during any month.